andOrlando/color/README.md

 - a must be between 0 and 1
 - by setting `disable_hsl=true` on initialization, you can prevent to hex <-> rgb conversions
 - by default it outputs it with a hashtag.
 If you don't want it to do this, set `hashtag=false` on initialization.
+- as shown in the example, you can just add values to it to create new colors that don't change the original color object

 All the math was taken from [here](https://www.niwa.nu/2013/05/math-behind-colorspace-conversions-rgb-hsl/).
 I basically just put it into lua in a nice way.
 Me actaully kinda learning how to make this nice api comes